Marker-Inc-Korea/AutoRAG/docs/source/nodes/query_expansion/query_expansion.md

 #### **Strategy Parameters**:

 1. **Metrics**: Metrics such as `retrieval_f1`,`retrieval_recall`, and `retrieval_precision` are used to evaluate the performance of the query expansion process through its impact on retrieval outcomes.
-2. **Speed Threshold**: `speed_threshold` is applied across all nodes, ensuring that any method exceeding the average processing time for a query is not utilized.
+2. **Speed Threshold**: `speed_threshold` is applied across all nodes, ensuring that any method exceeding the average processing time for a query is not used.
 3. **Top_k**: This parameter specifies the number of top results to consider during the retrieval evaluation phase.
-4. **Retrieval Modules**: The query expansion node can utilize all modules and module parameters from the retrieval node, including:
+4. **Retrieval Modules**: The query expansion node can use all modules and module parameters from the retrieval node, including:
     - [bm25](../retrieval/bm25.md)
     - [vectordb](../retrieval/vectordb.md): with `embedding_model` parameter
     - [hybrid_rrf](../retrieval/hybrid_rrf.md): with `target_modules` and `rrf_k` parameters